Sitecore-Hackathon/2022-Go-Horse/README.md

  This plugin comes with a command that has the purpose of running a Sitecore Powershell Script.

  The Sitecore CLI gohorse plugin will decrease the dependency of having an open Sitecore instance, in a browser, to run a Powershell script.
-Now users will have infinity possibilities of managing the Sitecore CMS by the Sitecore CLI gohorse plugin.
+Now users will have endless possibilities of managing the Sitecore CMS with the Sitecore CLI gohorse plugin.

 ## Video link